 - Make sure to unplug the device before cleaning

-- Do not put the diffuser on a soft surface like a texture as it blocks the diffuser suction air inlet and effects on its performance.
+- Do not put the diffuser on a soft surface like a texture as it blocks the diffuser’s suction air inlet and affects its performance.

 Essential oils can be categorized together based on their primary scent characteristics.